-To protect the quality and enjoyment of private residential property, Section 5.3-4 of the City's Zoning Ordinance prohibits outdoor music when adjacent to single-family residential and duplex zoning and land uses.
-The subject property is adjacent to single-family residential uses to the south and east.
-In addition, the site is adjacent to the 124-unit Ranch at the Guadalupe apartment complex that was constructed in 2017.
+To protect residential tranquility, Section 5.3-4 of the City's Zoning Ordinance prohibits outdoor music when adjacent to single-family or duplex residential use or zoning.
+The subject property is adjacent to single-family residences to the south and east.
+In addition, the site is adjacent to the 124 -unit Ranch at the Guadalupe apartment complex that was constructed in 2017.